 It doesn’t have to be difficult to maintain good mileage records.
-Stop by the reception area of our Souderton office, where we have auto mileage logs available for your use.
+Stop by our reception area, where we have auto mileage logs available for your use.
 You might also find mobile apps like TripLog or MileIQ helpful.
 While the apps provide additional features, by simply tracking the date, mileage, and reason for incurring the mileage each time you travel for business, you will be in good shape.

 If you have more questions or would like more advice on maintaining good expense records, we are happy to help.
 Contact us at 215-723-4881 or www.canoncapital.com.

 Canon Capital’s Sherri Schaeffer and Lori Canfield are ready to provide refreshments for the runners.